I work on the politics, governance, and social organisation of conflict-affected societies in the Middle East and South Asia.

 From 2006 I was based in southern Afghanistan, later working across Pakistan, Syria, Libya, Yemen, Jordan, and Somalia.
-The work was always the same at its core: build relationships, earn trust, observe carefully, and map out how groups organise, govern, resolve disputes, and make decisions.
-I have particular depth in Pashtun tribal structures, customary law, and local legal traditions, and in how armed groups build administrative and judicial authority.
+The work was consistently the same: build relationships, observe carefully, and map how groups organise, govern, resolve disputes, and make decisions.
+My research has focused in particular on Pashtun tribal structures, customary law, and local legal traditions, and on how armed groups build administrative and judicial authority.

-The environments I have worked in reward patience, attention to detail, and the absence of judgement.
-Everything I produce — whether a policy briefing, an expert report for court, or a research design — draws on deep local knowledge of how these places, organisations, and people work, and where possible direct engagement with primary sources and original documentation.
+The environments I have worked in require patience, attention to detail, and direct engagement with primary sources and original documentation.
+Everything I produce — whether a policy briefing, an expert report for court, or a research design — draws on that kind of fieldwork.

-I co-led multi-year research programmes on Taliban political dynamics at Queen’s University Belfast, funded by the UK Foreign Office and the German Federal Foreign Office, managing multi-country teams and producing regular briefings for senior government officials.
-I also led the Taliban Sources Project, indexing and digitising over 2 million words of Taliban documents spanning 1979–2014 — one of the only private archives of its kind.
+I co-led multi-year research programmes on Taliban political dynamics at Queen’s University Belfast, supported by the UK Foreign Office and the German Federal Foreign Office.
+I also led the Taliban Sources Project, which indexed and digitised over 2 million words of Taliban documents spanning 1979–2014.

 I co-founded First Draft Publishing.
-My books, published by Hurst / Columbia University Press, include An Enemy We Created (Sir Michael Howard Excellence Award), My Life with the Taliban, Poetry of the Taliban, and The Taliban Reader.
+My books, published by Hurst / Columbia University Press, include An Enemy We Created, My Life with the Taliban, Poetry of the Taliban, and The Taliban Reader.

 PhD, War Studies, King’s College London · BA, Arabic & Development Studies, SOAS.